Dunedin Connollys GFC: History

 The club's first tournament success came in 1993, with victory in the O’Fiach Cup and was closely followed by the club's maiden Scottish Championship triumph the following year.

 In 1998, the club began ground-sharing with Portobello RFC at Cavalry Park in Duddingston.

 Present day

 In the early 1990s, there were nearly 20 Gaelic football teams competing in central Scotland.
 In 2018 that number has been reduced to just five, including Connollys.
 Dún Deagh Dálriada, Glasgow Gaels GFC (formed in 1999 from the amalgamation of Glencovitt Rovers and Paisley Gaels), Sands MacSwineys GFC (formed by members of the Glasgow-based Pearse Harps who wanted to set up a team in Coatbridge) and Tir Conaill Harps (also established after an ‘amicable’ break away from Pearse Harps by the club's underage section) make up the other four teams.
-Dunedin Connollys currently has members from Mayo, Kerry, Carlow, Kildare, Tyrone, Leitrim, Sligo, Laois, Donegal, Tipperary, Derry, Armagh, and Roscommon.
+Dunedin Connollys currently has members from counties Mayo, Kerry, Carlow, Kildare, Tyrone, Leitrim, Sligo, Laois, Donegal, Tipperary, Londonderry, Armagh, and Roscommon.